Bablukumarbca/CODSOFT-INTERNSHIP-PROJECT/README.md

 balance.
 6. Validate user input to ensure it is within acceptable limits (e.g., sufficient balance for withdrawals).
 7. Display appropriate

+TASK 4<br>
+CURRENCY CONVERTER:
+1. Currency Selection: Allow the user to choose the base currency and the target currency.
+2. Currency Rates: Fetch real-time exchange rates from a reliable API.
+3. Amount Input: Take input from the user for the amount they want to convert.
+4. Currency Conversion: Convert the input amount from the base currency to the target currency using the fetched exchange rate.
+5. Display Result: Show the converted amount and the target currency symbol to the user.